 20.B.1.
 Purpose - The Judicial Department will not tolerate, condone, or allow harassment by any employee of the Judicial Department, contract employees, volunteers, interns, judicial officers, customers, or any other individual conducting business at or with the Judicial Department.
 All employees are encouraged to report any violations of this policy.
-Supervisors are required to report any violations of this policy pursuant to the Complaint Procedure found at Rule 20.B.3.
-This policy prohibits conduct or communication that is harassing or discriminatory in the workplace or during any work-related activity, but an employee, contract employee, volunteer, intern, or judicial officer may violate this policy if they engage in conduct or communication that is harassing or discriminatory and that conduct or communication impacts the workplace in any way, including through social media.
+Supervisors are required to report any violations of this policy pursuant to the Complaint Procedure found at Rule 20.A.2.f.

+This policy prohibits conduct or communication that is harassing, discriminatory, or retaliatory in the workplace or during any work-related activity, as well as harassing, discriminatory, or retaliatory conduct or communication that impacts the workplace in any way, including through social media.
 Judicial officers are subject to the provisions of Chief Justice Directive 08-06 Concerning Colorado Judicial Department Policies for Independent Contractors, Other Persons Conducting Business with the Judicial Department and Judicial Officers.